 I swear I have a story for everything.
+And this time, it’s about the Total Body Enhancement machine at Planet Fitness.

 SO IT ALL BEGAN LAST WEEK.
 I was scrolling through Instagram stories, because that’s been my favorite distraction lately, despite the fact that I’m somewhat angry with Instagram for shortening users attention spans and therefore ruining the blogging industry.